We have an easy, no-fuss Mashed Potato recipe that works for special occasions or easy dinner nights.

 - Place potatoes into a large stockpot and fill with water until the potatoes are just covered.

 - Add a tablespoon of salt and place the stockpot over medium-high heat.
-Boil the potatoes 12-15 minutes until they are fork-tender.
+Boil the potatoes for 12-15 minutes, until fork-tender.

-- While the potatoes are boiling, place a small skillet over low heat, add the 1/2 stick of unsalted butter, the minced garlic, and sprigs of fresh thyme.
-Keep the butter warm and allow the garlic and thyme to infuse the butter with lots of savory flavors.
+- While the potatoes are boiling, place a small skillet over low heat, add the 1/2 stick of unsalted butter, the pressed garlic, and sprigs of fresh thyme.
+Keep the butter warm and let the garlic and thyme infuse it with lots of savory flavor.

-- Using a colander, drain the potatoes, return them to the pot, mash them, or run the potatoes through a potato ricer for smoother no-lump potatoes.
+- Using a colander, drain the potatoes, return them to the pot, and mash them, or run them through a potato ricer for smoother, lump-free potatoes.

-- Add half and half, sour cream, two sticks of butter, and use a potato masher to mix all of the ingredients; continue to mash until the potatoes are smooth.
-Remove the fresh thyme from the melted butter and discard.
+- Add half-and-half, sour cream, and two sticks of butter, and use a potato masher to mix all the ingredients; continue mashing until the potatoes are smooth.
+Remove the fresh thyme from the melted butter and discard it.

 - Add the remaining butter to the potatoes and continue to mash.
 Season the mashed potatoes with freshly cracked black peppercorns and salt to taste.